Campinas Sao Paulo, Brazil Travel Guide

 The Torre do Castelo, a water tower from 1940, offers panoramic city views from its observation deck, an unique piece of urban architecture.

-Check local listings or GetYourGuide for special exhibits and performances.
+Check local listings or GetYourGuide for special exhibits and shows.

-Estação Cultura vividly reflects the city's railway heritage, important for coffee transport and economic growth.
+Estação Cultura vividly reflects the city's railway heritage, important for a cup of coffee transport and economic growth.

 Some historical coffee fazendas in the surrounding area showcase agricultural past and production processes.